Sadliquid/My-Webpage/README.md

 ## Joshua's Portfolio
 This is my personal webpage where I showcase an introduction of myself, a blog, my awards, testimonials and socials.
-Head over to <a href="joshua-long-yx.tech">my webpage</a> to know more about me!
+Head over to <a href="joshua-long.me">my webpage</a> to know more about me!

 ## Frameworks and tools
 -HTML (Hyper-Text Markup Language)